-When you wonder how it looks like in Interior Alaska in winter, watch this scenic drive from Fairbanks to College.
+When you wonder how it looks like in Interior Alaska in winter, watch this scenic winter ride in Alaska from Fairbanks to College.

 College is a community close to Fairbanks.
 Around the time of founding of the University of Alaska Fairbanks, College was a 6 mile ride with the train.
 Today the train doesn’t stop any more in College except on lower campus for the coal trains carrying Usibelli coal from Healy for the UAF powerplant.